In This Article

 Our solution also enables you to spot open shares, stale data, inactive users, and other problematic security states that increase your threat surface area.
 And, with proximity scanning, you’ll be able to reduce false positives and pinpoint potential security breaches with greater accuracy.
 Our software uses machine learning to detect anomalies in user behavior, enabling you to identify potential security breaches before they even occur.
 You’ll also be able to identify users with excessive permissions and revoke access, improving your overall security posture.
 Finally, you can enable real-time alerts that can be sent to your inbox or mobile device, ensuring that you’re able to respond to incidents in a timely manner.

-If you’d like to see how the Lepide Data Security Platform can help to keep your critical assets secure, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help to keep your critical assets secure, schedule a demo with one of our engineers.

 FAQS